memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 Although microcontrollers in 2020 sometimes come with GHz clock frequencies and even multiple cores, performance is a major concern when developing embedded applications.
-Indeed, most firmware projects face some realtime constraints which must be carefully managed.
+Indeed, most firmware projects face some real-time constraints which must be carefully managed.

 Good profiling tools are therefore essential to firmware development.